lgmoneda/lgmoneda.github.io/_posts/2017-03-15-elisp-summary.md

 => (2 1 0)
 ```

-It returns value, no matter if it's an atom or list.
+It returns `value`, whether an atom or a list.

 ## 10. Progn, lambda and condition case <a name="other"></a>

 The **progn** evaluates each of its arguments and returns the value of the last one.
-Where and why: since progn is a single expression and can produce side effects and return a single value, it can be used as argument to other functions, or wherever we can have only one expression but we want to do more than one thing.
+Where and why: since progn is a single expression and can produce side effects and return a single value, it can be used as an argument to other functions, or wherever we can have only one expression, but we want to do more than one thing.

 ```elisp
 ;; Syntax